 Flight Fees: Airfare Can Be the Least of It

 How to beat these fees: See Seven Smart Ways to Bypass Baggage Fees.
-When you have a choice, if you can book away from airlines with higher fees, you can save money at both ends of your trip for every member of your travel party.
+When you have a choice, if you can pack lighter or book away from airlines with higher fees, you can save money at both ends of your trip for every member of your travel party.

 More Airline Fees

 Between deciding to take a flight and actually boarding, there are any number of situations where airlines can exact fees from you if you need just a little bit of help.
 Here are a few:

 - Phone ticketing or assistance: $10 - $35 on most airlines

 - Flight change fee (ouch): $50 - $300, plus the difference in fare